Particle Filter for Bayesian Inference on Privatized Data: Introduction

 \textbf{Related Work} Common strategies for statistical inference on privatized data can roughly be categorized into two major perspectives: asymptotic frequentist and Bayesian.
 The first employs traditional statistical asymptotics to approximate the sampling distribution of differentially private statistics, arguing that the privacy noise is negligible compared to sampling errors in large samples.
 However, these approximations can fall short in finite samples and require specific methods to account for privacy effects (\citealp{smith2011}; \citealp{cai2021cost}; \citealp{wang2018statistical}) and are tailored to specific privacy mechanisms (\citealp{gaboardi2016differentially}; \citealp{gaboardi2017local}).

 The second category emphasizes the marginal likelihood of model parameters, which involves high-dimensional integrals over unobserved confidential databases that are analytically tractable only in simple cases (\citealp{awan2018ump}, \citeyear{awan2020differentially}).
-To address these challenges, various Markov Chain Monte Carlo (MCMC) methods have been proposed for specific privacy mechanisms and data models, including approaches for exponential random graph models, exponential family models and generalized linear models (\citealp{karwa2017sharing}; \citealp{Bernstein2018}, \citeyear{bernstein2019differentially}; \citealp{schein2019locally}; \citealp{kulkarni2021differentially}).
+To address these challenges, various Markov Chain Monte Carlo (MCMC) methods have been proposed for specific privacy mechanisms and data models, including approaches for exponential random graph models, exponential family models, and generalized linear models (\citealp{karwa2017sharing}; \citealp{Bernstein2018}, \citeyear{bernstein2019differentially}; \citealp{schein2019locally}; \citealp{kulkarni2021differentially}).
 Recent developments include \citet{gong2022exact}, who showed that approximate Bayesian computation (ABC) can provide samples consistent with the marginal likelihood and Bayesian posterior for certain differentially private statistics. \citet{ju2022data} proposed a method for Bayesian inference that integrates existing samplers for non-private data while accounting for the privacy mechanism, although it relies on strong assumptions regarding geometric ergodicity and may be inefficient in some cases.

-In addition, some approaches do not fit among the two categories. \citet{awan2024simulation} developed a simulation-based finite sample inference strategy for privatized data, providing accurate confidence sets, at the cost of increased computation.
-However, other frequentist methods in this area remain less robust and hinge on approximations, such as parametric bootstrapping \citep{ferrando2022parametric} and non-parametric bootstrapping \citep{wang2022differentially}.
+In addition, some approaches do not fit into the two categories. \citet{awan2025simulation} developed a simulation-based finite-sample inference strategy for privatized data, providing accurate confidence sets, at the cost of increased computation. { Other frequentist approaches use different approximations, such as parametric bootstrapping \citep{ferrando2022parametric,wang2025optimal} and non-parametric bootstrapping \citep{wang2025differentially}.
+There is also an approach based on Bayesian asymptotics, but this is currently limited to additive noise mechanisms and summation-based summaries without clamping \citep{awan2026large}.}